-At the start of the year, during CES, SteelSeries announced a couple dapper input solutions, which offer up a slightly different take on how gamers might take control of their games.
-We couldn’t wait to get our greedy mitts on the boards and the first of that ilk is here.
+At the start of the year, during CES, SteelSeries announced a couple of dapper input solutions, which offer up a slightly different take on how gamers might take control of their games.
+We couldn’t wait to get our greedy mitts on the boards, and the first of that ilk is here.
 Today we’re reviewing the SteelSeries Apex [RAW].
 This is the feature-trimmed little brother of the upcoming and brightly illuminated Apex gaming keyboard.
 For more gaming accessories, check out this list of the best gaming keyboards.

-Unfortunately the Apex [RAW] is hit with a dearth of USB ports.
+Unfortunately, the Apex [RAW] is hit with a dearth of USB ports.
 Not a single one is anywhere to be found.
 This is yet another feature found on the flagship Apex still yet to ship to retailers.
 There are also no dedicated media keys.
 Keys F9-F12 will control your media just fine with the FN key as a modifier.
 But I hate performing finger acrobatics just to mute the volume on a YouTube video.
 If you can’t live without these necessary features, you’ll want to check out the MadCatz S.T.R.I.K.E.
 7 touchscreen gaming keyboard instead.

 The Apex [RAW] is one of the only keyboards better suited for flying or racing games.
 There are 6-direction keys.
-Most boards feature, up, down, left and right.
+Most boards feature up, down, left, and right.
 But the Apex adds two additional directional keys.
 There is one for diagonal-right and diagonal-left.
-It’s a simple addition I’m surprised more manufactures have not implemented.
+It’s a simple addition I’m surprised more manufacturers have not implemented.
 It makes movement so much more intuitive.

 The Apex [RAW] is a very good keyboard.
 I can’t wait to see what big bro has to offer.
 But as it stands, the Apex [RAW] is comparable to the Razer Black Widow Ultimate we reviewed a few months back.
-It’s performance and features set is similar.
-Where the Blackwidow offers USB, headphone and mic ports the Apex [RAW] showers you with macro options galore.
+Its performance and features set are similar.
+Where the Blackwidow offers USB, headphones, and mic ports, the Apex [RAW] showers you with macro options galore.
 Alternatively, if you just need a gamepad, you’ll like our Gadget Review G13 Gameboard by Logitech.

 Bottom Line: The SteelSeries Apex [RAW] puts up quite a fight for such a low-cost keyboard and still manages a few new tricks to enhance gaming sessions.